mnowosiad/EventAPI/README.md

 - When registering for an appointment, please provide your name and e-mail address

-Postman screenshots
+Postman screenshots:

-adding event
+Adding event

 ![image](https://user-images.githubusercontent.com/25528189/120087134-cc25b880-c0e5-11eb-841a-6fd8562f226a.png)

-returning the list of events:
+Returning the list of events:
 ![image](https://user-images.githubusercontent.com/25528189/120087214-54a45900-c0e6-11eb-97e8-37c284dd38b0.png)

-adding participant when there are already 25 added for this meeting:
+Adding participant when there are already 25 added for this meeting:
 ![image](https://user-images.githubusercontent.com/25528189/120087275-c41a4880-c0e6-11eb-8414-296894b18b2f.png)